-Data has been sourced from the Annual Regulatory Accounts.
+Data has been sourced from the Peoplesoft financial system and agrees to the Annual Regulatory Accounts.

 The data is the same as the figures in Table 3.2.1 (outlined above) and Table 8.4.1 of the Annual Reporting RIN.
 It has been slightly re-categorised in order to report on the variables requested in this table.